 The study group has an average net worth of $2.8 million.
-The groups’s net worth compares to $3.7 million in The Millionaire Next Door.
+The groups’ net worth compares to $3.7 million in The Millionaire Next Door.
 These figures far exceed the average household net worth in America.

 Below is a breakdown of the study participants net worth.
 10 ways they invest money!
 I have also thrown in the Dividends Diversify household percentages (DD %) for my personal comparison.
-One of the key points the study participants made is that they started saving and investing at young age.
+One of the key points the study participants made is that they started saving and investing at a young age.

 |Classification||Description||% of Net Worth||DD %|

 |Home Equity||Primary residence||13.0%||8%|

 |Real Estate||Rentals & Investments||9.3%||0%|

 |Alternatives||Autos, metals, other||1.4%||0%|